storybookjs/react-native/addons/knobs/README.md

 ### array

-Allows you to get an array from the user.
+Allows you to get an array of strings from the user.

 ```js
 import { array } from '@storybook/addon-knobs';